mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 ### Drawbacks

-- You can’t turn into just anything you want; your power is [Limited to Organic Materials].
+- You can't turn into just anything you want; your power is [Limited to Organic Materials].
 - You often trigger your power without meaning to.
 You suffer from [Involuntary Mimicry].

 ### Collateral Damage Effects

-**Bulking Up:** If you’re mimicking something sufficiently massive, like a brick wall or the asphalt in the street, you can actually absorb the material.
+**Bulking Up:** If you're mimicking something sufficiently massive, like a brick wall or the asphalt in the street, you can actually absorb the material.
 You become huge, up to eight feet tall, and gain +2 to [[Physique]] while you mimic that substance.
 This transformation lasts a few minutes before the extra mass begins to leech out, and the absorption does a lot of damage to whatever you stole the mass from.

 **Untouchably Airy:** If an attack would hit you, you can take on a body of air, allowing it to pass right through you.
 You take no stress and can move up to two zones away before you resolidify.
 The attack, however, still goes somewhere and causes collateral damage.

 Natural Weapon

-You come pre-armed for everyone’s inconvenience.
+You come pre-armed for everyone's inconvenience.

 **Basic Natural Weapon:** You have some sort of built-in weaponry, whether it be claws or crackling energy that surrounds your fists.
 You gain +2 to [[Fight]] while brawling unarmed in close quarters.